This week’s King of Madison Avenue is likely to make some of the

 is Keith’s consigliere.
 He keeps a low profile but if he turns up in

-your country without warning you're in the shit.'
-The secret of the
+your country without warning you know you’re in the shit.’
+The secret of

-Reinhard-Bradstock axis lies, it appears, in an extraordinary pairing of
+the Reinhard-Bradstock axis lies, it appears, in an extraordinary

-opposites.
-The visionary and the pragmatist, Reinhard with his head in
+pairing of opposites.
+The visionary and the pragmatist, Reinhard with

-of a Bradstock.
-'I noticed Ken when he was number two in our LA office,'
+’I first noticed Ken when he was number two in our LA office,’ Reinhard

-Reinhard reports.
-'At that time we had no strategy system.
-I'd visit an
+reports. ’At that time we had no common strategy system.

-office and they would have cobbled something together from JWT's or
+I’d visit an office and they would have cobbled something together from

-Y&R's thinking.
-Ken not only embraced the need for a strategy system but
+JWT’s or Y&R’s thinking.
+Ken not only embraced the need for a strategy

 In many ways, Reinhard is the exemplary network chief, a far-sighted and

-temperamental creative he might have been when, after ten years of
+emotional and temperamental creative he might have been when, after

-struggling to be an art director in backstreet commercial art studios, he
+years of struggling to be an art director in backstreet commercial art

-multinational networks then most would be happy to pay it.
+of the industry’s multinational networks - then most would be happy to